leadpony/justify/README.md

 }
 ```

-### Using with the Object Model API for JSON Processing
+### Using with the Object Model API of JSON Processing

 ```java
 JsonValidationService service = JsonValidationService.newInstance();